Purdue-CS193/homework-0-ymehtaa/index.md

+# Yash's First CS 193 Homework

+- TAs are kind
+- Classroom is air conditioned and nice
+- fellow students are welcoming

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.